 This problem offers the students an opportunity to consolidate what they are expected to know about mean, mode and median whilst also challenging them to work systematically, and justify their reasoning.

-This printable worksheet may be useful: M, M and M.
+This printable worksheet may be useful: M, M and M. A variation of this problem featured in an NRICH Secondary webinar in October 2020.

 Start by writing five numbers on the board: 5, 3, 6, 3, 3 and ask for the mean, median and mode of this set.
 Resolve any disagreements.